 Secrets are hard to keep.

-Get your money’s worth from your lawyer
+Get your money’s worth from your lawyer: tell them everything.

 Usually the things people hope to keep from me are penny-ante things.
 When it is disclosed, I often find that what the client was worrying about isn’t really a worry at all.

 When the secret does present a complication, we can look for a work around:

 - waiting to file til the secret is no longer a problem.